6 The OU Library

 STEP 2: Click the ‘Training and events’ tab on the Library home page.

-STEP 3: Click the ‘Using Library Search for your assignment’ link in the ‘Training and events’ box.
+STEP 3: Click the ‘Using Library Search for your assignment’ link from the list of training sessions available.

 As well as the OU’s own library you also have access to other university libraries.
 You’ll find out how to use them in the next section.